rainmakerr/tensortalk/README.md

 python train.py
 ```

 Training process can take a few hours.
-For those who are not willing to wait pretrained model is available at https://www.dropbox.com/s/2v3iea63nb7dwc5/model.ckpt?dl=0.
+For those who are not willing to wait, pretrained model is available at https://www.dropbox.com/s/2v3iea63nb7dwc5/model.ckpt?dl=0.
 Now you can caption your images with
 ```
 python generate_captions.py image.jpg [image2.jpg image3.jpg] --model model.ckpt
 ```